semasuka/blog/about.md

 ---
 # About the author

 Hi there and Welcome to Machine Intelligence Blog!
-I'm Stern Semasuka, and I'm a passionate software engineer with more than three years of coding experience.
+I'm Stern Semasuka, and I'm a passionate software engineer based in Calgary with more than three years of coding experience.
 I code in Python, Java, Javascript, HTML, and CSS.
 Now, I'm learning machine intelligence (or machine learning) and its real world-application to solve humankind challenges.
 The act of writing posts pushes me to explain complex topics in simple words, helping you, and I gain a better understanding of Machine Learning using the [Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts).

 I firmly believe that ANYONE, with enough commitment and perseverance, can learn and understand Machine Learning and start using it right away to solve challenges and make earth a better place.